Image: Copyright free from pixabay. No association with the author of this website.

 ‘You know,’ he thrust his hips, ‘fucked one.’
 He looked at Carmella and licked his lips.
 ‘I think it would be unforgettable.’

-‘Don’t even think of it,’ Sir Dral said.
+‘Don’t even think of it,’ Sir Dal said.
 ‘I have seen a man lose his manhood to one of them.’

 Sir Clinton laughed.
 ‘Clearly, he was doing it wrong.’

-‘No,’ Sir Dral commanded, eyes flashing against the flames.
-‘You might have been in charge in your own province but this is Lord Merek’s land, and I am in command so you will follow my orders.’
+‘No,’ Sir Dal commanded, eyes flashing against the flames.
+‘You might have been in charge in your own province, but this is Lord Merek’s land, and I am in command so you will follow my orders.’

 The older man gritted his teeth.
-He stood, glared at Sir Dral and the circle of watching knights, then stalked away.
+He stood, glared at Sir Dal and the circle of watching knights, then stalked away.

 Diablons usually didn’t sleep at night.
 They were nocturnal, but Carmella hadn’t slept for over twenty-four hours, and she was sleeping now, so deeply she didn’t notice Sir Clinton tugging at her britches until they were at her ankles.
-She opened her eyes, but before she could make a sound, he stuffed some disgusting linen in her mouth and bound it with some cord around her head.
+She opened her eyes, but before she could make a sound, he stuffed some disgusting linen in her mouth and bound it with cord.
 She thrashed and grunted, kicked her legs at the ground, at him, until he slapped her hard in the face.
 Stars burst in her eyes.

 He looked around, but the other knights hadn’t stirred.
 He went to the back of the tree, untied the rope and dragged her into the darkness where the sputtering firelight couldn’t reach her.
 Straddling her, he reached under her tunic and rubbed her breasts.
 He grunted, then grinned as he pinched her nipples.
 Carmella thrashed against him, screamed against her gag.
 She squirmed and wriggled as she tried to free her hands, but they were bound tightly behind her back.